madprops/airc/README.md

 If the spam level reaches the `spam_limit`, the nickname is banned.

-Nicknames get automatically unbanned after `spam_minutes` passed.
+Nicknames get automatically unbanned after `spam_minutes` passes.

 Admins can ban and unban nicknames manually with `!ban` and `!unban`.